bin-guo/bin-guo.github.io/index.md

 # Recruit Students
 I am seeking highly motivated and dedicated Master's students starting from Winter 2024.
 Prospective candidates should have a background in __data structure and algorithms__ (especially on graphs), __parallel computing__, and C/C++ programming experience. __If you do not have such a background or your major is not computer science, it does not matter__; we still can talk and make a good research plan.
 During your master's studies, you will do experiments (mostly C++ programming) and finish a thesis.
 You will have the opportunity to work closely with me and collaborate with our team members.

+Here is the [School of Graduate Studies](https://www.trentu.ca/graduatestudies/) and you can apply for [Applied Modelling and Quantitative Methods](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf), as our Computer Science is under such program (see my front introduction to Trent University).
+If you are interested in **thesis-based**, you must have a supervisor to finish a research thesis and I am happy to be your supervisor; please send me an email including your CV, transcripts, and what kinds of research you would like to do.
+If you are interested in course-based, you mush finish courses and do a project and you can directly apply.

 I am also recruiting PhD students.
 Since our department does not have PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
 That means you are McMaster's PhD students; you have a supervisor at McMaster and me as a cosupervisor.

 Our Computer Science department will provide many funding or scholarship opportunities to cover the tuition fee, like TA; also, I can provide part of the funding to support you.